-The Maricopa County Regional Area Road Bond Fund is used to record all payments of principal and interest for Transportation Excise Tax Revenue Bonds (Maricopa County Regional Area Road Fund) issued by the Transportation Board.
+The Maricopa County Regional Area Road Fund is used to record all payments of principal and interest for Transportation Excise Tax Revenue Bonds issued by the Transportation Board.
 These bonds are secured by transportation excise taxes collected by the Arizona Department of Revenue on behalf of Maricopa County.
-There were no Transportation Excise Tax Revenue Bonds issued in prior years and outstanding at the start of the fiscal year or issued during the fiscal year.
+There were no outstanding amounts of Transportation Excise Tax Revenue Bonds issued in prior years and outstanding at the start of the fiscal year.
+During the year, Transportation Excise Tax Revenue Bonds totaling \$370,000,000 were issued to pay (i) the costs of design, right-of-way purchase, or construction of certain freeways and other routes within Maricopa County, Arizona and (ii) the costs of issuing the bonds.